We succeed as a company by recruiting the best talent — and creating a welcoming and rewarding place to work.

 Complex Management Leadership Development Program (CMLDP): A leadership development program that culminates in a presentation to senior leadership.
 Participants are asked to consider what changes they can make in their plants, as well as other changes they could make in their personal and professional lives.
-In 2018, we scaled this program from eight classes down to four.

 Operations Leader Boot Camp: A program that includes leadership training, Lean training and in-plant application of lessons learned.
-This year, we expanded Lean training and added community service projects to the program.

 Supervisor Boot Camp: A combination of leadership and hands-on training within our plants and live operations.
-This program now includes emotional intelligence leadership training and a waste elimination project that leads to substantial cost savings each year.
+This program now includes emotional intelligence leadership training and a waste-elimination project that leads to substantial cost savings each year.

 Faith in the Workplace